haberdashPI/SignalOperators.jl/docs/src/manual.md

 !!! warning

-    If you use `using DSP` you will have to also call `dB = SignalOperators.Units.dB` if you want to make use of the proper meaning of `dB` for `SignalOperators`: `DSP` also defines a value for `dB`.
+    If you write `using DSP` you will have to also write `dB = SignalOperators.Units.dB` if you want to make use of the proper meaning of `dB` for `SignalOperators`: `DSP` also defines a value for `dB`.

-A unusual filter is [`normpower`](@ref): it computes the root mean squared power of the signal and then normalizes each sample by that value.
+An unusual filter is [`normpower`](@ref): it computes the root mean squared power of the signal and then normalizes each sample by that value.

 ### Ramping